DataDog/ddprof/Readme.md

 * Profiling backend does not currently colorize flamegraphs according to code source
 * `ddprof` does not support framepointers
 * `ddprof` does not support split debuginfo
-* `ddprof` writes errors to a combination of stderr or stdout; syslog support incoming Soon
 * `ddprof` nonoptionally writes a stacktrace to stdout if it encounters a nonrecoverable state
 * `ddprof` supports a stack depth of ~1000 native calls, but this depends greatly on the stack consumption behavior of your application.
 It might be much lower, around 250 calls, in practice
 * `ddprof` does not furnish overhead numbers to end users
 * `ddprof` does not yet implement retry if intake is unreachable
-* `ddprof` will close, but currently does no runtime checking to explain why it closed, if it cannot instrument the target process.
-This is especially confusing when the user has an AppArmor profile or `sysctl` parameter which disallows a process from calling `perf_event_open()` on itself

 # Overview